 This course focuses on basic microwave principles and theory, using it as a basis for understanding radar/microwave devices and systems.
 Specific aircraft systems covered include Transponders, DME, TCAS I, TCAS II, ADS-B, Weather Radar, Radar Altimeters, TAWS, and GPWS.
 Towards the end of the course, students will be given a "Benchmark Lab" - a culmination of what was presented in the AVN2005 class.
 The grade for this lab will count as one-half of the course lab grade.
-Upon course completion, the student should have a fundamental understanding of the theory, operation, and practical usage of various_radar/microwave systems, the usage of related test equipment, and how to troubleshoot and repair these systems.
+Upon course completion, students are expected to have a fundamental understanding of the theory, operation, and practical usage of various radar/microwave systems, the usage of related test equipment, and how to troubleshoot and repair these systems.
+Prerequisites: ELT1001, ELT1002, ELT1003, ELT1004, ELT1005, AVI2003 (62.5 Hours Didactic,61 Hours Lab)

-AVN2006 - Systems Integration | 4 Semester Credit Hours (62.5 Hours Didactic, 61 Hours Lab) Prerequisite: ELT1001, ELT1002, ELT1003, ELT1004, ELT1005, AVI2003, AVI2004, AVI2005 This course is an in-depth look at how all the different systems of an aircraft work together to perform common functions.
+AVN2006 - Systems Integration | 4 Semester Credit Hours

+This course is an in-depth look at how all the different systems of an aircraft work together to perform common functions.
 Students will study power/data distribution, and how synchros and servos are used on the aircraft.
 Integration of Autonomous Navigation systems such as Air Data, inertial measurement devices, compass systems, onboard communications, and Autopilot/Autoflight are studied, demonstrating how multiple systems working together can provide reliable information to the flight crew.
 Next Generation Systems and digital display systems (EFIS), will also be covered.
-Upon completion of this course, a student will be able to describe how the discussed systems are integrated into nearly every aspect of the aircraft.

-AVN2007 - Unmanned Aerial Systems and Robotics | 4 Semester Credit Hours (62.5 Hours Didactic, 61 Hours Lab)
+Upon completion of this course, student is expected to be able to describe how the discussed systems are integrated into nearly every aspect of the aircraft.
+Prerequisites: ELT1001, ELT1002, ELT1003, ELT1004, ELT1003, AVI2003, AVI2004, AVI2005 (62.5 Hours Didactic, 61 Hours Lab)